 The Rural Incubator Project for Lawyers (RIPL) is a 24-month program designed to train and support attorneys as they develop and launch new solo and small firm law practices.

 Through RIPL, attorneys will have the opportunity to enhance access to justice by offering affordable and pro bono legal services to low- and moderate-income Montanans and tribal members living in underserved, rural communities.
 Together, we can innovate for the future of legal practice in Montana.

 Fellowship applications are accepted on a rolling basis.
-The Fall Boot Camp is scheduled to start the first Monday of October; and the Spring Boot Camp is scheduled to start the first Monday of May.
+The Fall Boot Camp is tentatively scheduled for September 30 - October 2, 2019 in Helena; and the Spring Boot Camp will be scheduled for early May of 2020.
 For more information, please download the information and application packet.

 We seek 2 to 4 new attorneys with less than 5 years of practice experience for each class, although we are willing to waive this restriction for the right candidate.
 RIPL participants will: